Kuuuube/Misc_Scripts/scripts_and_programs/discord_anonymous_forum/README.md

 - Message IDs are salted and hashed from discord user IDs.
 They contain the first 9 characters of the resulting sha256 hash.
 Every time the bot is restarted or after one day, the salt is reset and all message IDs will change.
 This prevents potential reversing of the message IDs through reverse engineering of the code.
 There is also no possibility of leaking a secret key.

      It is okay to cut off the hash ONLY because hash collisions are both extremely unlikely and not a major issue in this case.
 NEVER do this for password hashing or any kind of security where collisions are a big deal.

-- Discord user IDs and their corresponding message IDs are logged to `userid_log.json`.
-Users with the `Administrator` permission can use `/check_id` to find the discord user ID attached to a message ID.
-To turn off logging, change the `logging_enabled` setting to `false`.

 - Due to bugs in the discord desktop client, on desktop, attachments can only be sent in threads using slash commands while a forum thread is opened in full view.